frankllin15/frankllin15/README.md

 A Fullstack developer from Brazil

-🌱 I’m currently learning Nestjs, TypeScript and Graphql
+🌱 I’m currently learning C#

 ## 🌐 Socials: